fmuntean/Marlin/config/MFD-CNC-LowRider-Text_LCD/ReadMe.md

 For the postprocessing in Fusion 360 I use: https://github.com/guffy1234/mpcnc_posts_processor https://docs.v1engineering.com/tools/milling-basics/

+2020-08-13:
+  Added endstops for X and Y + Y2 axes
+  Updated the home procedure to only home the X and Y Axes

 2020-07-25:
   Added board FAN on D10 to cool the board as now it has a case